nitesh810/Healthcare-RCM-Pipeline/GCP-Healthcare-Serverless/infra/README.md

 Cloud Build will run in background automatically and deploy Cloud Run service.

-After deployment you will get a service URL like: https://rcm-pipeline-controller-xxxxx-uc.a.run.app
+After deployment will get a service URL like: https://rcm-pipeline-controller-xxxxx-uc.a.run.app

 ---